hasanhuz/MentalQA/README.md

 # Citation
-Please cite the following papers if you found them useful.
+Please cite the following papers if you our dataset useful.
 Thanks:)

 ```
 @article{alhuzali2024mentalqa,